Confused by the ever-evolving terminology of flexible work models?

 Getting started with hybrid remote work

-With so many challenges and required changes, you may wonder where to go hybrid.
+At its With so many challenges and required changes, you may wonder where to go hybrid.
 It’s good to remember that hybrid work may be challenging to implement.
 But that it’s likely to become a must in the (near) future.
 Companies that offer hybrid work are more attractive to employees.

-At its core, hybrid remote work represents more than just a policy that benefits employees; it embodies a cultural shift in organizations' operations.
+core, hybrid remote work represents more than just a policy that benefits employees; it embodies a cultural shift in organizations' operations.
 To truly embrace the potential of hybrid remote, companies must move away from controlling where and how employees work and adopt a more democratic work environment.

 This means empowering individuals and team leaders to create fluid schedules and flexible arrangements that align with their passion and purpose.
 A one-size-fits-all approach, where employees must adhere to strict in-office schedules, falls short of realizing the full potential of hybrid remote work.